-The academy is based in Adelaide, South Australia at the Glenlea Tennis Club, Ferguson St Novar Gardens.
-It welcomes local, national and international players.
+The tennis academy is based in Adelaide, South Australia at the Glenlea Tennis Club, Ferguson St Novar Gardens.
+It welcomes local, national and international tennis players.

 Langman & Ley Elite Tennis Academy uses world class training standards to provide an opportunity to move from high performance to the professional level.

 Todd Langman is the coach of Thanasi Kokkinakis who has coached him from the junior to the professional level.
 Todd Ley has substantial experience from playing on the world tour at the age of 16 and training at the worlds best tennis Academies.